blockprotocol/blockprotocol/rfcs/text/1020-link-entities.md

 - Associating a `Role` with a `Membership` link between a `User` and an `Organization` entity

 Within the current system, links do not have properties.
-A few potential ways to get around this in the current system, albeit problematic ones are explored in further detail in the [Rationale and Alternatives](#rationale-and-alternatives) section below.
+A few potential (albeit problematic) ways to get around this in the current system are explored in further detail in the [Rationale and Alternatives](#rationale-and-alternatives) section below.

 # Guide-level explanation